MUSIC THERAPY & COUNSELING

-With over 20 years of experience in the performing and healing arts fields, Sarah Blacker, Psychotherapist, MS, MT-BC (Berklee College of Music Graduate and Board-Certified Music Therapist with a Master's Degree in Mental Health Counseling) offers interactive, virtual 1:1 and group Music Therapy and counseling sessions for individuals and families of all ages, and all areas of need.
+With over 20 years of experience in the performing and healing arts fields, Sarah Blacker, Psychotherapist, LMHC, MS, MT-BC (Berklee College of Music Graduate, Licensed Mental Health Counselor, and Board-Certified Music Therapist offers interactive, virtual 1:1 and group Music Therapy and counseling sessions for individuals and families of all ages, and all areas of need.
+Blacker holds certificates in DBT, EMDR, Dementia and more.

-Blacker has worked extensively with children on the Autism Spectrum and with Developmental Delays and neurological disorders in school and hospital settings.
-She has also run group and individual sessions for those struggling with addiction, mental health issues, and anxiety, depression and trauma in inpatient and outpatient facilities.
-Her most recent experiences has been in the geriatric and substance use recovery fields, providing group and individual Music Therapy and counseling sessions for adults in need.
+She has worked extensively with children on the Autism Spectrum and with Developmental Delays and neurological disorders in school and hospital settings.
+She has also run group and individual sessions for those struggling with addiction, trauma, anxiety, depression and more in inpatient and outpatient facilities.
+Her most recent experiences has been in the hospice and substance use recovery fields, providing group and individual Music Therapy and counseling sessions for adults in need.

 WHAT IS MUSIC THERAPY?